 Bibi Graetz – Colore

 This is another of our favorite Super Tuscan wines.
 It is unique in so many ways – while many iconic Tuscan labels favor Bordeaux varieties, Bibi Graetz chose instead to champion native gems such as Sangiovese, Colorino, and Canaiolo.
 Bibi Graetz founded the property in 2000; coming from a family of artists, Bibi had long been fascinated by what he considered the ultimate artistic expression – the coming together of soil, landscape, climate, and grape variety.
-Produced in a humble yet modern winery overlooking Florence’s gorgeous city, Colore combines old vines, meticulous attention to detail, and special terroir.
+Produced in a humble yet modern winery overlooking Florence’s gorgeous city, Colore combines old vines, meticulous attention to detail, and unique terroir.
 The result is like no other in Tuscany.
-The red fruit cushions an extremely structured palate, with a mineral core supporting the soil’s most distinctive taste as if it was mined from the earth’s bowels.
-Inimitable, prestigious, and made in small quantities, Colore is every bit the oenophile’s dream.
+The red fruit cushions an extremely structured palate, with a mineral core supporting the soil’s most distinctive taste as if mined from the earth’s bowels.
+Inimitable, prestigious, and made in small quantities, Colore is the oenophile’s dream.

 website: www.bibigraetz.com